allmonday/resolver-vs-graphql/README-en.md

 }
 ```

-There is also a possibility that the described depth is insufficient and the query needs to be adjusted.
+There's also the possibility of insufficient depth description requiring further query adjustments.

-In contrast, in the Resolver or traditional RESTful pattern, you only need to define the type and return value:
+In contrast, in Resolver or traditional RESTful mode, you just need to define the type and return value:

 ```python
 @router.get('/tree', response_model=list[Tree])